calebOkoh/stationBalance/README.md

 1. **Step 3.1** — a global sort-and-window over the entire trip history partitioned by `bike_id`.
 This is the genuine shuffle-heavy stage and the peak memory consumer.
 Note that 5.16 M rows is not, on its own, Spark-scale.
 2. **The architectural requirement of the project itself.** This is the honest primary justification and should be stated as such.

-~~Closure row multiplication~~ — **withdrawn.** This previously cited step 4.3/4.4 expanding permits to hourly intervals.
-That held for the Streets Dept layer, whose permits span months (~5,500 hours each; 8,481 permits would have expanded to ~46 M rows).
-Following the move to PGW as the primary closure history (§4), permits are **hour-scale** — typically one to four hours — so ~108 K permits expand to only ~430 K closure-hours, of which roughly 5% survive the 150 m station buffer.
-The row explosion does not occur.
+It is **not** justified by raw input size, and not by the closure arm: PGW permits are hour-scale, so ~108 K permits expand to ~430 K closure-hours, of which roughly 5% survive the 150 m station buffer.

-It is **not** justified by raw input size.
 Be honest about this rather than overstating the data volume — a reviewer who checks the numbers should find them conservative, not inflated.

 ---